ENTREPRENEURIAL YOUNG CITIZENS OF MODERN EUROPE (EYCME)

 K229-Exchange of Good Practices.

-For two years, our four participating schools from Croatia, Hungary, Spain and Poland will exchange good practices to promote social inclusion among our students via the development of key competences: the citizenship competence and the entrepreneurial competence.
+In this project the four participating schools from Croatia, Hungary, Spain and Poland have exchanged good practices to promote social inclusion among our students via the development of key competences: the citizenship competence and the entrepreneurial competence.
 Both are intimately related to social inclusion.
 The former as a means of fostering our students’ sense of belonging (both to their local and to a wider European community), and the latter to enhance their sense of worth and purpose.

-Our project work will revolve around the creation of mini-companies in each partner country, an innovative practical entrepreneurial experience based on a learner-driven method.
-Students will work in teams and under the guidance of teachers and have the opportunity to set up and manage a mini- company with a social goal that is, they’ll develop entrepreneurial skills while trying to find ways to make a difference in their local communities.
-Their work will be developed in constant communication with their international counterparts on a shared Twinspace.
+Our project work has revolved around the creation of mini-companies in each partner country, an innovative practical entrepreneurial experience based on a learner-driven method.
+Students worked in teams and under the guidance of teachers and have the opportunity to set up and manage a mini-company with a social goal, that is, they’ll develop entrepreneurial skills while trying to find ways to make a difference in their local communities.
+Their work was developed in constant communication with their international counterparts on a shared Twinspace for the project on Etwinning.

-Our methodology will focus on “service learning”, as working in mini-companies will combine instruction and reflection about community service and will include hands-on, peer learning, real-life experiences.
-English language practice and the use of ICT tools will be an essential part of the process.
+Our methodology has focused on “service learning”, as working in mini-companies combined instruction and reflection about community service and included hands-on, peer learning, real-life experiences.
+English language practice and the use of ICT tools was an essential part of the process.

-Participating students organised in mini-companies will carry out activities, integrated in our schools annual plans, both at local and international level, to develop citizenship competence and to foster dialogue and reflection on cultural differences and similarities and common European values.
-Besides, they will engage in entrepreneurial activities in a cross-curricular way to work in teams, solve problems, take initiative, present and really do things that matters to them.
+Participating students of secondary education (around 200, aged 16-18), organised in mini-companies, carried out activities, integrated in our schools annual plans, both at local and international level.
+They developed citizenship competence and practised dialogue and reflection on cultural differences and similarities and common European values by celebrating international days, such as Volunteers, Peace or World Down-Syndrome Day.
+Besides, they engaged in entrepreneurial activities in a cross-curricular way to work in teams, solve problems, take initiative, present and really do things that matter to them.

-Moreover, cooperation with the non-formal sector is an essential part of our project.
-In this sense, students will be also exposed of “examples of good practices” of social entrepreneurship and will engage with non-profit voluntary organisations.
+Moreover, cooperation with the non-formal sector was an essential part of our project.
+In this sense, students were also exposed of “examples of good practices” of social entrepreneurship and engaged with non-profit voluntary organisations.

-We believe international cooperation will be a helpful tool when it comes to eliminating social, mental and language barriers, with added value: comparing participating European cultures and values in relation to the main topic of the project: social inclusion.
+We believe international cooperation has proven a helpful tool to eliminate social, mental and language barriers, with added value: comparing participating European cultures and values in relation to the main topic of the project: social inclusion.

-We expect, first of all, to help shape active young citizens of modern Europe by developing their social and civic and entrepreneurial competences.
-Students will have the chance to inspire their global peers, learn from each other, use different tools and demonstrate how everyone can make a positive difference in people’s lives while learning.
-We also expect to engage families, especially those economically disadvantaged to feel part of the school and inspire neighbouring primary schools and other local associations to work internationally.
-Finally, participating schools will benefit in regard to the professional development of their teachers in the field of social inclusion and entrepreneurship education, by establishing deeper bonds to voluntary organizations and especially with the acquisition of a European dimension and cross-border cooperation.
+We believe to have contributed to shape active young citizens of modern Europe by developing their social and civic and entrepreneurial competences.
+Students had the chance to inspire their global peers, learn from each other, use different tools and demonstrate how everyone can make a positive difference in people’s lives while learning.
+We also engaged families and other local associations to work internationally.
+Finally, participating schools benefited in regard to the professional development of their teachers in the field of social inclusion and entrepreneurship education, by establishing deeper bonds to NGOs and especially with the acquisition of a European dimension and cross-border cooperation which will continue to impact our work in the future.

 The partner schools are: